1165 København K

 Whether you want to listen to a former Prime Minister speak or hear about the power of sexuality, the university hosts hundreds of talks a year.
 If you’re lucky, you may even find an advisor or inspiration for your thesis.

-Despite the French name, TDC parties are extremely popular among Danish students, so begin planning the theme and drink for your room now.
+Despite the French name, Tour de Chambre parties are extremely popular among Danish students, so begin planning the theme and drink for your room now.

 An autonomous largely self-sustaining community constructed in an abandoned military barracks, Christiania is a huge cultural hub in the city.
 They have free concerts, science and cocktails, a tasty vegetarian restaurant, and a beautiful waterfront.